Sometimes, it also has alternative error message like this:

-An example of this error can be found when you have too many modules to
+An example of this error can be found when you have to build the packages you installed using

-The default Node.js memory limit varies from version to version, but the latest Node.js version 15 still has a memory limit below 2GB.
+The default Node memory limit varies from version to version, but the latest Node version 15 still has a memory limit below 2GB.

 Here’s an example of increasing the memory limit to 4GB:

 If you want to add the option when running the

 npm install command, then you can pass the option from Node to npm as follows: